 Reinvention was called for, and the calls got louder and louder.
 It was around this time that leaders at the Greater Vancouver Board of Trade came together and said, our airport needs to be doing more for us.
 Vancouver was poised to be a gateway city between the Asia-Pacific and North America.
 To do it, they needed a better airport.
 How?
 Through local control.

 Today, officials on the boards of Canadian airports are nominated by local business groups, the municipalities and provincial and federal governments.
-Airports currently all operate on a not-for-profit basis.
+Airports operate on a not-for-profit basis, meaning every dollar of profit is reinvested back into infrastructure and the passenger experience.
 That’s led to $22 billion in infrastructure investment without a penny of taxpayer support.

 But at the end of the day, the greatest benefit is local orientation.